rvildanov93/fb2-book-renamer/README.md

 # [fb2 file renamer](https://rvildanov93.github.io/fb2-file-renamer/)

 This python script unpacks `.zip` files that contains `.fb2` files inside and then renames `.fb2` files according to its `<book-title>` tags.
-If there are no `.zip` files in the directory, skips the unpacking part.
+If there are no `.zip` files in the specified directory, skips the unpacking part.

 ## Download and Installation